Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 • Qualify candidates for college or university-level teaching as an assistant professor.

-• Provide candidates' eligibility for a Junior Research Fellowship or financial fellowship to study research on a full-time basis and eventually to be enrolled in a PhD program.
+• Provide candidates' eligibility for a Junior Research Fellowship or financial fellowship to study research on a full-time basis and be enrolled in a Ph.D program.

 • UGC-NET is administered by NTA, on behalf of UGC, usually twice a year, in June and December, in over 80 different subjects.

 For an extended period of time, the UGC-NET was a primary source for aspirants who wanted to pursue a doctoral course of study in India.
-For many applicants, it used to feel as if clearing the NET was a glorified accomplishment and a sign of the striving candidate who believed they were ready for scholarly academic and research positions.
+Here's how UGC-NET played an importent role for Ph.D admissions:

 1. Eligibility for Assistant Professorship and JRF